Instagram is an undeniably powerful tool for businesses.

 If you're a business that sells a product or service, then a business account is the right option.

-4. Complete your profile.
+4. Complete and customize your profile.

 At this point, you're all set up with a business account, but you're not done yet.

 Before you can start promoting your social media, you'll need to complete your profile: